mistio/mist.client/docs/source/client/machines.rst

     machine = backend.machine_from_id("i-7983873")

-You can also use the overloaded function backend.search_machine by providing either id, name or ip and it will return the first machine instance that it finds.
+You can also use the overloaded function ``backend.search_machine("search_term")`` by providing either id, name or ip and it will return the first machine instance that it finds with a matching id, name or ip.

 Machines support actions like::